tezedge/tezedge/README.md

 * Docker

-**1. Open shell and type this code into the command line and then press Enter:
+**1. Open shell and type this code into the command line and then press Enter**

 ```
 git clone https://github.com/simplestaking/tezedge